Dodo-D-Caster/Dodo-D-Caster.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Zijie Zhou.
-Now I am a master student at University of Macau and my research area is Graph Learning.
+Now I am a PhD student at Chongqing University and my research areas include Computer Vision and Graph Learning.